 While you can take a rigid mathematical approach with the process, you can also take a more laid-back approach.
 We recommend roughly 25 pounds per 1,000 square feet of lawn space until your lawn seems to be responding.
 This will look like fewer weeds, less moss, brighter color, and increased response to fertilizer.
 At that point, you can start using slightly less lime during your annual maintenance.
 Or, you can add more if you still need the full amount.

-For expert help, call (678) 648-2556 to reach our friendly team of professionals at Think Green Lawn Service.
-We are happy to help you create a regular lawn maintenance routine that keeps your grass happy and healthy year-round.
+For expert help, call (615) 439-3113 to reach our professional lawn care service in Nashville, TN to reach our friendly team at Think Green.
+We are glad to help you create a regular lawn maintenance and weed control routine that keeps your grass happy and healthy year-round.